Pitrified/laife/README.md

 The validation of whether an action actually solves the mission is done by the world LLM.

+The `Brain` thinks about a `Mission` and generates an `Action`.
+All the action except `move` are done as world requests.
+The response of the world is set into the mission history.

 ### Features

 - [x] : World with renderer